 I had to get ahold of the hiring manager myself.
 He said that even though he and his team thought that I was technically able to do the job, he thought I would be bored with the position.

-I applied online and the process took 1 week – interviewed at Dot Hill in April 2012.
+I applied online.
+The process took a week – interviewed at Dot Hill in April 2012.

-I applied online and the process took a day – interviewed at Dot Hill in August 2010.
+I applied online.
+The process took a day – interviewed at Dot Hill in August 2010.

 Got interview via phone and at office.
 Very effective and organizes.
 5 hours